History of the Boston Bruins: Early years (1924–1942)

-In 1924, as a result of the convincing of Boston grocery magnate Charles Adams, the National Hockey League decided to expand to the United States.
-Adams had come to greatly enjoy ice hockey while watching the 1924 Stanley Cup Finals between the NHL champion Montreal Canadiens and the WCHL champion Calgary Tigers.
-The previous year in 1923, Thomas Duggan received options on three NHL franchises for the United States, and sold one of the options to Adams (Duggan would go on to found the New York Americans with another of the franchises), who in turn, persuaded the NHL to grant him a franchise for the city of Boston for $15,000, which occurred on October 13, 1924.
+In 1924, as a result of the convincing of Boston grocery magnate Charles Adams, the NHL decided to expand to the United States.
+Adams had come to greatly enjoy ice hockey while watching the 1924 Stanley Cup Finals between the NHL champion Montreal Canadiens and the Western Canada Hockey League (WCHL) champion Calgary Tigers.
+The previous year in 1923, sports promoter Thomas Duggan received options on three NHL franchises for the United States, and sold one of the options to Adams (Duggan would go on to found the New York Americans with another of the franchises), who in turn, persuaded the NHL to grant him a franchise for the city of Boston for $15,000, which occurred on October 13, 1924.
 With the Montreal Maroons, the team was one of the NHL's first expansion teams, and the first to be based in the United States.
 Adams' first act was to hire Art Ross, a former star player and innovator, as general manager.
 Ross was the face of the franchise for the next thirty years, including four separate stints as coach.

 Adams directed Ross to come up with a nickname that would portray an untamed animal displaying speed, agility and cunning.
 Ross came up with "Bruins", a name for brown bears used in classic folk tales.
 The nickname also went along with the team's original uniform colors of brown and yellow, which were taken from Adams' grocery chain, First National Stores.

-On December 1, 1924, the Bruins played their first NHL game, and the first ever played on United States soil, against their expansion cousins the Maroons, at Boston Arena, with forward Smokey Harris scoring the first-ever Bruins goal, spurring the Bruins to a 2–1 win.
+On December 1, 1924, the Bruins played their first NHL game, and the first NHL game played in the United States, against their expansion cousins the Maroons, at Boston Arena, with forward Smokey Harris scoring the first-ever Bruins goal, spurring the Bruins to a 2–1 win.
 This would be one of the few high points of the season, as the Bruins proved to be no match for the established NHL teams.
-The Bruins only managed a 6–24–0 record (to this day, their worst points percentage – .200 – in franchise history) and finished in last place – within this timeframe, only one week later on December 8, 1924, what would become one of the NHL's all-time fiercest rivalries was initiated, as the Montreal Canadiens were the visiting team at the Boston Arena that night, defeating the hometown Bruins by a 4–3 score.
+The Bruins only managed a 6–24–0 record (to this day, their worst points percentage – .200 – in franchise history) and finished in last place.
+Within this timeframe, only one week later on December 8, 1924, what would become one of the NHL's all-time fiercest rivalries was initiated, as the Montreal Canadiens were the visiting team at the Boston Arena that night, defeating the hometown Bruins by a 4–3 score.
 The Bruins played three more seasons at the Arena, after which they became the main tenant of the newly-built Boston Garden, while the old Boston Arena facility – the world's oldest existing indoor ice hockey venue still used for the sport at any level of competition, and the only surviving rink where an Original Six NHL team began their career in the league – was eventually taken over by Northeastern University, and renamed Matthews Arena when the university renovated it in 1979.